Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Introduction

 In scenarios like pandemic policymaking, economic planning, or investment strategies, textual information can provide explanations, updates, or external factors that influence the underlying numerical patterns.
 However, research on effectively leveraging data from other modalities paired with time series remains in its early stages.
-In this work, we focus on \textbf{time-series paired with texts at each timestamp}, a common data format in real-world applications where textual descriptions are associated with time series at each timestamp in a parallel manner, as illustrated in Figure \ref{fig: main} (left).
-For instance, during a pandemic, infection rates are often accompanied by textual information like government announcements and news reports in real-time \cite{cinelli2020covid}.
-On the one hand, numerical-only models overlooks valuable contextual information that may influence or explain the patterns in the time series.
-On the other hand, the current state-of-the-art approach \cite{DBLP:journals/corr/abs-2406-08627} treats the textual modality as ``bag-of-texts", disregarding the unique positional characteristics that time-series-paired texts may inherently possess.
+In this work, we focus on \textbf{time-series paired with texts at each timestamp}, a common data format where textual descriptions are associated with time series at each timestamp in a parallel manner, as illustrated in Figure \ref{fig: main} (left).
+For instance, during a pandemic, infection rates are often accompanied by government announcements and news reports in real-time \citep{cinelli2020covid}.
+On the one hand, numerical-only models overlook valuable contextual information that may influence or explain the patterns in the time series.
+On the other hand, the current state-of-the-art approach \citep{DBLP:journals/corr/abs-2406-08627} disregards the unique positional characteristics that time-series-paired texts may inherently possess.
 Such limitations raise a pivotal question:

 \textit{What unique attributes may characterize time-series-paired texts, and how can they be systematically integrated to improve time series modeling and predictions?}